billhennessy/blog-chunky/content/post/2021/politics-is-downstream-of-the-preternatural.md

 Maybe those are not the words you'd use, but you probably agree with the notion.
 This is why we fight, right?

 What I am about to tell you will transform your grassroots efforts like nothing you can imagine.
-This little trick makes everything succe
+This little trick makes everything successful and good.
+This is the truth you've been looking for and may have already found.

+### Your Intention Determines Your Outcome

+Now, I know that sub-headline sounds like it's from a cheezy self-help manual advertised in a late-night informercial tha
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ2MDY2Mzg5MV19
+eyJoaXN0b3J5IjpbMTU0Nzg4MzU1M119
 -->